Fagan (saint): Legacy

 St Fagans, a village near Cardiff in Wales, continues to bear his name, although following the Norman invasion of Wales a new parish church was erected east of the old chapel and dedicated to St Mary the Blessed Virgin in 1180.
 (This is now a Grade II* listed building.)
 The 16th-century antiquarian John Leland recorded in his travel notebooks that a nearby chapel remained dedicated to Fagan and was sometimes also used as the parish church, but this was in ruins by the time of the English Civil War a century later.
 St Fagan's Well was nearby and considered particularly restorative for "the falling sickness".

 St Fagan's Church in the village of Trecynon near Aberdare in Glamorgan was a new foundation erected from 1851 to 1853.
 It was destroyed by fire in 1856.
 Rebuilt by 1856, John Griffith established it as a separate parish from Aberdare's ancient one, which had been dedicated to St John the Baptist prior to the completion of St Elvan's in 1852.

 The festival of St Fagan does not appear in any surviving medieval Welsh calendar of the saints, but he had some importance following his description as an apostle: the Blessed John Sugar, martyred in 1604, invoked "Fugatius" and "Damianus" from the gallows as authorities for the antiquity of British Catholicism.
 Late sources place it on 3 January (with St Dyfan) at Glastonbury; on 10 February at Llandaff; on 8 August; and (with St Dyfan) on 24 or 26 May.
 This last date—the traditional day of the baptism of King Lucius by the missionaries—is sometimes given as an observance of the Eastern Orthodox diocese of Thyateira and Great Britain, although in fact St Fagan's Day is currently unobserved by any of the major denominations of Wales.
+His feast day is listed, with a link, under Wikipedia's Eastern Orthodox Liturgics for May 26.